Rosa Colón Guerra

 Challenging colonialist narratives through board games

-Mikael Jakobsson, Research Coordinator in the MIT Game Lab and Lecturer in Comparative Media Studies, is collaborating with artist Rosa Colón Guerra to challenge colonialist ideologies through the development of counter-colonial board games.
-Building on work with Mary Flanagan, the Sherman Fairchild Distinguished Professor in Digital Humanities at Dartmouth College; Aziria Rodríguez Arce (SM CMS/W ’18); and members of the MIT Game Lab and MIT CoLab, Jakobsson and Colón Guerra are creating a counter-colonialist board game centered on Puerto Rico.
+Mikael Jakobsson, Research Coordinator in the MIT Game Lab and Lecturer in Comparative Media Studies, collaborated with artist Rosa Colón Guerra to challenge colonialist ideologies through the development of counter-colonial board games.
+Building on work with Mary Flanagan, the Sherman Fairchild Distinguished Professor in Digital Humanities at Dartmouth College; Aziria Rodríguez Arce (SM CMS/W ’18); and members of the MIT Game Lab and MIT CoLab, Jakobsson and Colón Guerra created Promesa, a counter-colonialist board game centered on Puerto Rico.

 With support from a CAST Fay Chandler Faculty Creativity Grant in 2018, Jakobsson and his team led a class in Bogotá at the University of the Andes and workshops at Universidad del Sagrado Corazón, San Juan and at MIT in which professional game designers, students, and others from Colombia and Puerto Rico shared their ideas and experiences and created game concepts.

-In spring 2020, Jakobsson and Colón Guerra led an MIT Independent Activities Period (IAP) course and a series of collaborative workshops with the ultimate goal of developing and producing a small print run of a new board game that challenges narratives of colonialism and foregrounds Puerto Rican voices and lived experiences.
+Jakobsson and Colón Guerra led an MIT Independent Activities Period (IAP) course in January 2020 and a series of collaborative workshops with the goal of developing and producing a small print run of a new board game that challenges narratives of colonialism and foregrounds Puerto Rican voices and lived experiences.
+In spring 2022, Jakobsson, Colón Guerra, and the MIT Game Lab launched Promesa with a presentation of their collaboration and an opportunity for the MIT community to play the board game.

 This artist residency is supported by the Ida Ely Rubin Artists in Residence Fund.